davidsluo/notes/CSCI_2610/Exam_1_Cheat_Sheet.md

 $\neg(p \leftrightarrow q) \equiv p \leftrightarrow \neg q$

 ## Propositional Satisfiability
-*   **Satisfiable** if there is an assignment of truth values to variables to make propsition true
+*   **Satisfiable** if there is an assignment of truth values to variables to make proposition true
 *   **Unsatisfiable** otherwise.
 Unsatisfiable if and only if its negation is a tautology.

 ## De Morgan's for Quantifiers